scottmillers/Terraform/aws/catalyst8000v/README.md

   - Report with data that compares the prototype performance to the current network performance and bandwidth optimizations
   - Infrastructure as Code, or [Terraform](https://www.terraform.io/) scripts, to build and destroy the AWS infrastructure
   - Configuration as Code, in [Ansible](https://www.ansible.com/), to configure anything on the EC2 instances including but not limited to the Cisco Catalyst Edge software

+## Prototype schedule, costs and licensing

+- We expect the prototype to take 3 months.
+- The estimated costs are as follows:
+    - AWS costs: $500 per month maximum.
+We will use the AWS sandbox account to run the prototype and use Terraform to destroy the AWS infrastructure when not in use.
+    - Cisco Catalyst 8000V SD-WAN software license: $0.
+We will use the Cisco Catalyst 8000V SD-WAN software trial licenses directly from Cisco.
+For production we will bring our own licenses.

+## Status Update (11/14/2023)

+- We have been informed by PCM/Rackspace:
+    - That we need will **not** be able to use Terraform to build the environment.
+We will need them to build the environment.
+    - They require a PCR and a detailed cost breakdown to build the environment
+- PCR will have to be started.
+The expected time frame is at least 2 months for approval.
+We will not be able to start the prototype until the PCR is approved.
+The earliest time to start is 2023-01-01 at the earliest.
+- We expect costs and time frame to increase since:
+  - Costs will increase since we will not be able to destroy the prototype environment without PCM/Rackspace involvement
+  - Timeframe will increase since we will not be able to use Terraform to build the environment and will have to wait for PCM/Rackspace to build the environment

 ## Pre-requisites